The 2026 Michigan Brain Bee will be at the Michigan Union. We will be between the Kuenzel Room (first floor) and the 2210 ABC (second floor).

 Kuenzel Room

-Dr. Cummings is a lecturer in the Brain and Behavior area of the Psychology Department at the University of Michigan.
+Dr. Cummings is an esteemed lecturer in the Brain and Behavior area of the Psychology Department at the University of Michigan.
 She was also recently named George C. Rosenwald Collegiate Lecturer of Psychology.
 She teaches a wide variety of psychology and neuroscience courses from introductory neuroscience to advanced courses such as Hormones and Behavior and Determinants of Health and Disease.
 You can read more about her here!

 3:00pm - 4:00pm